Atal Bihari Vajpayee: Janata Party and the BJP (1975–1995)

 Under Vajpayee, the BJP moderated the Hindu-nationalist position of the Jana Sangh, emphasising its connection to the Janata Party and expressing support for Gandhian Socialism.
-The ideological shift did not bring it success: Indira Gandhi's assassination generated sympathy for the Congress, leading to a massive victory at the polls.
+The ideological shift did not bring it success and Indira Gandhi's assassination generated sympathy for the Congress, leading to a massive victory at the polls.
 The BJP won only two seats in parliament.
 Vajpayee offered to quit as party president following BJP's dismal performance in the election, but stayed in the post until 1986.
 He was elected to the Rajya Sabha in 1986 from Madhya Pradesh, and was briefly the leader of the BJP in Parliament.

 In 1986, L. K. Advani took office as president of the BJP.
 Under him, the BJP returned to a policy of hardline Hindu nationalism.
 It became the political voice of the Ram Janmabhoomi Mandir Movement, which sought to build a temple dedicated to the Hindu deity Rama in Ayodhya.
 The temple would be built at a site believed to be the birthplace of Rama after demolishing a 16th-century mosque, called the Babri Masjid, which then stood there.
 The strategy paid off for the BJP; it won 86 seats in the Lok Sabha in the 1989 general election, making its support crucial to the government of V. P. Singh.
 In December 1992, a group of religious volunteers led by members of the BJP, the Rashtriya Swayamsevak Sangh (RSS) and the Vishwa Hindu Parishad (VHP), tore down the mosque.

 He served as Member of Parliament, Lok Sabha, for various terms starting at Balrampur from 1957–1962.
 He served again from Balrampur from 1967–1971, then from Gwalior from 1971–1977, and then from New Delhi from 1977–1984.
 Finally, he served from Lucknow from 1991–2009.

-Terms as prime minister (1996–2004)
+Prime minister (1996 and 1998–2004)

 First term: May 1996

 During a BJP conference in Mumbai in November 1995, BJP President Advani declared that Vajpayee would be the party's prime ministerial candidate in the forthcoming elections.
 Vajpayee himself was reported to be unhappy with the announcement, responding by saying that the party needed to win the election first.
 The BJP became the single largest party in Parliament in the 1996 general election, helped by religious polarisation across the country as a result of the demolition of the Babri Masjid.
 Indian president Shankar Dayal Sharma invited Vajpayee to form the government.
 Vajpayee was sworn in as the 10th prime minister of India, but the BJP failed to muster a majority among members of the Lok Sabha.
 Vajpayee resigned after 16 days, when it became clear that he did not have enough support to form a government.
+In this short period, he also created and administered the Ministry of Consumer Affairs, Food and Public Distribution.